 What is the course format?

 Format will include lecture, group sharing, guided meditation, written reflection and small group sharing.
-It begins with a free orientation and includes a four-hour retreat on March 13, 2017.
+A free orientation will be held on January 16, 2018 from 10-11:30 a.m.
+The 8-week course begins on February 6, 2018 and includes a four-hour retreat on March 13, 2018.

 Tuition is $475.